quicwg/multipath/draft-ietf-quic-multipath.md

 does not discuss when a client decides to initiate a new path.
 We delegate such discussion in separate documents.

+To open a new path, an endpoint SHALL use different Connection IDs on different paths.
+Still, the receiver may observe the same Connection ID used on different 4-tuples due to, e.g., NAT rebinding.
+In such case, the receiver reacts as specified in {{Section 9.3 of QUIC-TRANSPORT}}.

 This proposal adds one multipath control frame for path management:

 - PATH_ABANDON frame for the receiver side to abandon the path